jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (3) Notwithstanding anything to the contrary in this Act, a beneficiary being paid New Zealand superannuation or a veteran's pension shall not be entitled to be paid an accommodation supplement under this section unless the income of that beneficiary or the combined income of that beneficiary and his or her spouse or partner, as the case may be, is less than the appropriate amount in Part 2 of Schedule 31.
-(4) No person shall be granted an accommodation supplement if that person— (a) is receiving a basic grant or an independent circumstances grant under the Student Allowances Regulations 1998; or (b) would be eligible to receive a basic grant or an independent circumstances grant under the Student Allowances Regulations 1998, but for the level of that person's income or the level of the income of that person's parent or parents; or
+(4) No person shall be granted an accommodation supplement if that person— (a) is receiving a basic grant or an independent circumstances grant under the Student Allowances Regulations 1998; or (ab) would be eligible to receive a basic grant or an independent circumstances grant under the Student Allowances Regulations 1998, if he or she were to apply for the grant; or
+  (b) would be eligible to receive a basic grant or an independent circumstances grant under the Student Allowances Regulations 1998, but for the level of that person's income or the level of the income of that person's parent or parents or spouse or partner, were the person to apply for the grant; or
   (c) is a resident assessed as requiring care (as defined in section 136) in respect of whom a funder (as defined in that section) is paying some or all of the cost of contracted care services (as defined in that section) under section 141 or section 142; or
   (d) is the spouse or partner of a person who is already receiving an accommodation supplement under this section, except as provided in section 61EB; or
   (e) has a psychiatric, intellectual, physical, or sensory disability, and—